Gastro Sciences | by Dr. Partha Pratim Bose | Published on 10/04/2020

 Home remedies such as fasting and then taking olive oil with lemon juice can help flush out gallstones automatically, though this has no proven record.

-Surgery: The most effective and priority treatment for troubling gallstones is laparoscopic gallbladder removal surgery.
-The patient is placed under the influence of anaesthesia.
+The most effective and priority treatment for troubling gallstones is laparoscopic gallbladder removal surgery.
+The patient is placed under the influence of anesthesia.
 Then the surgeon makes 3-4 small incisions in the abdomen to insert a small, thin, flexible tube-like device to remove the gallbladder.
 After the gallbladder is removed, the bile is rerouted from the liver to the small intestine directly, leading to no chance of bile concentration or stone formation.
-As a result of the procedure, a person might experience loose or watery stool, which can be easily managed by consuming a diet which is low in fat so that there is a lesser release of bile.
-The surgery is safe, quick and straightforward with fast recovery period; most patients are discharged the same day from the hospital.
+As a result of the procedure, a person might experience loose or watery stool, which can be easily managed by consuming a diet that is low in fat so that there is a lesser release of bile.
+The surgery is safe, quick, and straightforward with a fast recovery period; most patients are discharged the same day from the hospital.

 Another minor form of surgery or a non-invasive surgery – is shock wave lithotripsy in which high-energy shock waves are used to break larger stones into small pieces, enabling them to pass on their own in some days.

-In all, gallstones can be easily treated if they produce troubling symptoms; however, in cases, where gallstones do not produce any symptoms, treatment may not be necessary since they can pass on their own.
+In conclusion, gallstones can be easily treated if they produce troubling symptoms; however, in cases, where gallstones do not produce any symptoms, treatment may not be necessary since they can pass on their own.
 However, the best course of treatment is to be undertaken post-consultation with a doctor.
+It is essential to identify gallstone symptoms like nausea, vomiting, abdominal pain, etc. for immediate diagnosis and treatment.
+Several options are there for gallstone treatment like dietary changes, medications, surgical interventions, etc. If you observe you might be suffering from gallstones or have been diagnosed with the condition, make sure to work with your healthcare professional to identify the best course of action for you.
+It would be easier for you to manage gallstones and look after your health with the right understanding and medical guidance.